ALL POSTS

 Step 4: Ignore the noise

-Some audit tools flag issues that have no meaningful impact on traffic or rankings.
 If you can't clearly explain how fixing something will lead to more clicks from Google — skip it.

 SEO is a long game.
 Consistent, prioritized fixes compound over time.
 Fixing 3 high-impact issues per month beats fixing 47 low-impact issues once.

-See this in action on your site
+Put this strategy to work on your site